ifad/tilt/README.md

 Every supported template engine has a *maintainer*.
 Note that this is the maintainer of the Tilt integration, not the maintainer of the template engine itself.
-The maintainer is responsible for providing an adequate integration and keeping backwards compatibility across Tilt version.
+The maintainer is responsible for providing an adequate integration and keeping backwards compatibility across Tilt versions.
 Some integrations are maintained by the *community*, which is handled in the following way:

 - The Tilt team will liberally accept pull requests against the template integration.
-It's up the community as a whole to make sure the integration stays consistent and backwards compatible over time.
+It's up to the community as a whole to make sure the integration stays consistent and backwards compatible over time.
 - Test failures in community-maintained integrations will not be prioritized by the Tilt team and a new version of Tilt might be released even though these